 0800 002 9068

 Bereavement Counselling & Grief Support Service

 Grief is a natural and necessary process following the death of a loved one, it draws our focus inwards and allows us to reconfigure our lives in the absence of the person that has died and move forward without them, whilst still holding them in our mind.
 Despite its necessity grief can be painful beyond words, it reminds us how fragile life is and how vulnerable we are and can make life seem meaningless.

-If you have answered ‘yes’ to one or more of these questions you may benefit from some bereavement counselling.
-Bereavement Counselling helps people move through the process of grief, easing distress and enabling the resolution of any lingering emotional problems.
+If you have answered ‘yes’ to one or more of these questions you may benefit from our bereavement counselling services.
+Bereavement Counselling helps people move through the stages of grief, easing distress and enabling the resolution of any lingering emotional problems.